hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 ('Cmovie', '3')
 ```

 When executed after that, it loads the data from Memcached.
 In the example above, the information stored in Memcached is in the form of rows from a Python DB cursor.
-When accessing the information (within the 120 second expiry time), the data is loaded from Memcached and dumped.
+When accessing the information (within the 120-second expiry time), the data is loaded from Memcached and dumped.

 The output will be:
 ```output